Bar-Dev/Greenway/README.md

 ## Testing

-For testing I examined the comoon structures to all pages across all pages and then examined the rest of each page individually.
+For testing I examined the common structures to all pages across all pages and then examined the rest of each page individually.
 The following are the tests that I conducted:

 ### Navbar (from Home Page)